Expert in meetings, conferences and events

 I know that this quote is controversial, but I have to admit that I completely agree with Angeles!

 When I first ‘fell’ into the meetings and events industry like so many other, I didn’t know it was an industry.
-And a couple of years back when I was the President of MPI Scandinavia chapter I realized how many people still didn’t know that the meetings and events industry was in fact an industry.
+And back when I was the President of MPI Scandinavia chapter I realized how many people still didn’t know that the meetings and events industry was in fact an industry.
 I was met with lots of frowns and “Is that a thing??” questions when I told people that I was leading an association of meetings and event professionals.

 Is education the answer?